-Our prompt for October was:
+Our prompt for October 2018 has been:

 A group of convicts is thrown into an unknown world, where they discover something new about themselves.